‘Bold & Beautiful’ Schedule & Spoilers: Katie Pushes Brooke, Steffy & Liam Wed

 Fans are facing a short break in the drama this week on The Bold and the Beautiful, but spoilers hint that there is juicy chaos on the way.
-People have gathered in Australia for Liam and Steffy’s wedding, with Brooke and Bill’s nuptials set to follow, but Katie is suspicious of what Quinn’s been up to and she’s not letting go of this.
-Thomas invited Sally to join him for the festivities and Bold and Beautiful spoilers tease that the next few episodes will be great ones.
+People have gathered in Australia for Liam and Steffy’s wedding, with Brooke and Bill’s nuptials set to follow, but Katie is suspicious of what Quinn’s been up to, and she’s not letting go of this.
+Thomas invited Sally to join him for the festivities, and Bold and Beautiful spoilers tease that the next few episodes will be great ones.

 There are no new episodes of Bold and Beautiful on Thursday, March 16 or Friday, March 17 due to CBS airing the NCAA basketball tournament.
 This means that everybody is left hanging for a long weekend, but spoilers indicate that the week of March 20 will have plenty of action to make up for the short hiatus.

 Katie has already gone to Brooke to try to convince her that something inappropriate has developed between Ridge and Quinn, but so far, the Logan sisters remain at odds over the situation.
 The Bold and the Beautiful spoilers indicate that after seeing Quinn and Ridge looking far too close to one another on the plane heading to Australia, Katie will approach her sister again and be insistent that there is an issue here.
-Of course, Brooke doesn’t want to believe any of this, and SheKnows Soaps details for now, she’ll remain torn between Katie and her fiance.
+Of course, Brooke doesn’t want to believe any of this, and SheKnows Soaps details that, for now, she’ll remain torn between Katie and her fiance.

-Sally decided to go to Australia to be with Thomas for the wedding and she got stuck between a couple of familiar faces on her flight.
+Sally decided to go to Australia to be with Thomas for the wedding, and she got stuck between a couple of familiar faces on her flight.
 Viewers may remember this couple from Quinn’s challenging flight last year to surprise Eric in Monaco, and they’re back with more hijinx on this flight.
-Despite the challenges, Sally will make it to Australia and she’ll be giddy to surprise Thomas.
-However, Bold and Beautiful spoilers note that she’ll struggle with indecision over whether to allow a romance to blossom with Thomas or steal the Forrester designs in order to help Spectra Fashions.
+Despite the challenges, Sally will make it to Australia, and she’ll be giddy to surprise Thomas.
+However, Bold and Beautiful spoilers note that she’ll struggle with indecision over whether to allow a romance to blossom with Thomas or steal the Forrester designs to help Spectra Fashions.

 Monday’s episode will show Eric and Quinn spending time together at the Sydney Harbor and at this point, Eric remains blissfully unaware of what his wife and his son have been doing together.
 The Bold and the Beautiful spoilers indicate that Steffy and Ivy will squeeze in a Forrester Creations photo shoot by the Sydney Opera House during Tuesday’s show and Wednesday brings the big wedding between Steffy and Liam.
 Will there be any drama surrounding this one?
 The Bold and the Beautiful spoilers note that Wyatt will be seen drinking and wallowing over his ex-wife and his brother tying the knot, but it does sound as if the nuptials will take place without any major interruptions.